luau-lang/site/src/content/docs/reference/api.md

 const char* luaL_tolstring(lua_State* L, int idx, size_t* len);
 ```

-Converts the value at the index into a string that is placed on top of the stack.
+Converts the value at the index into a string that is placed on top of the stack (original is kept on the stack).
 Function returns the pointer to the string data and an optional length.

 This conversion supports the `__tostring` metamethod of the value.